 The Executive Agency applies the strategies and methodologies in the management and operations of the ERC funding activities.
 The ERC operates with autonomy and integrity which is guaranteed by the EU Commission, to which it is accountable.

-In collaboration between the EU Bureau of the BMBF and the DFG, the National Contact Point ERC offers advice and information for potential applicants at German scientific institutions on behalf of the BMBF.
+In collaboration between the EU Bureau of the BMBF and KoWi, the National Contact Point ERC offers advice and information for potential applicants at German scientific institutions on behalf of the BMBF.

 The National Contact Point offers scientists as well as disseminators the following services: